 - Common in patients using inhaled steroids – counsel patients to rinse mouth after use of inhaled steroids.

-Throat culture is the gold standard for diagnosis
+- If negative → throat culture is the gold standard

 Group A Streptococcal pharyngitis: Intramuscular (IM) penicillin can be used if patient compliance is in doubt.
-Otherwise, an oral penicillin or cefuroxime can be used.
+Otherwise, oral penicillin or cefuroxime can be used

 Fungal: clotrimazole, miconazole, or nystatin

-Gonorrhea pharyngitis: Treatment of pharyngeal infection follows the same principles for the approach to therapy of uncomplicated urogenital gonococcal infections, with a preferred regimen of intramuscular ceftriaxone (250 mg) and azithromycin as a second agent.
+Gonorrhea pharyngitis: Same principles for the approach to therapy of uncomplicated urogenital gonococcal infections, with a preferred regimen of intramuscular ceftriaxone (250 mg) and azithromycin as a second agent

 |Penicillin, derived from the Penicillium fungi, is the first antibiotic that successfully treated previously deemed critical diseases such as syphilis, staphylococcus and streptococcus infections.
 There are different forms of penicillin such as penicillin G, penicillin V, benzathine penicillin, etc. All penicillins are beta-lactam antibiotics, and they are still widely used today for gram positive organisms and spirochetes.